Józef Gawlina

-Józef Feliks Gawlina, born in 1892 in Strzybnik (Racibórz County) in Silesia - died 1964 in Rome was a Divisional general in the Polish Armed Forces.
+Józef Feliks Gawlina (17 November 1982 – 21 September 1964) was a Divisional general in the Polish Armed Forces.
 He was an ordained priest, Doctor of Theology and from 1933, Catholic bishop in the Military Ordinariate of Poland.
-After the Second world war, cardinal Hlond gave him the brief to provide pastoral care to the Polish diaspora.
+After the Second World War, cardinal Hlond gave him the brief to provide pastoral care to the Polish diaspora.
 In the words of Pope John Paul II, Gawlina was a "bishop - Nomad".
 He was raised to the rank of Archbishop in 1957.
 Following his death, the Secretary General of the Second Vatican Council described him as a "real pastor".